 Which apps are best positioned to ace IAPs?

 So, let’s face it, not every app is supposed to implement in-app purchases.
-It’s a great way to improve your revenues and generate more profit for the hard work you’ve put in building and marketing an app (and arguably still do by constantly maintaining and updating it), but at the end of the day, only some app categories are positioned to really benefit from IAPs.
+It’s a great way to improve your revenue and generate more profit for the hard work you’ve put in building and marketing an app (and arguably still do by constantly maintaining and updating it), but at the end of the day, only some app categories are positioned to really benefit from IAPs.

 Just imagine a news app that asks its readers to pay for each article they want to read.
 Implementing app subscriptions might be much more beneficial for them.
 However, if they were to change their offering and asked readers to buy a digital version of the newspaper/magazine, now that’s a different story and definitely has more potential to be successfully monetized through IAPs.

 Mobile games are probably the best example.
 Most mobile game developers prefer to keep their games free-to-play for everyone and monetize their apps through in-app purchases.
-From manpower or energy refills, and in-game currencies to skins, player cards, content passes and beyond, there are plenty of things games can offer their players (in return for payment that is) to keep them engaged and hooked into the game.
+From manpower or energy refills, and in-game currencies to skins, player cards, content passes, and beyond, there are plenty of things games can offer their players (in return for payment that is) to keep them engaged and hooked into the game.
 By keeping the app free, developers widen their acquisition funnel without giving up on that sweet, sweet profit.

 Messaging and social media apps are another great example.
 There are certainly plenty of features developers of such apps can monetize.
 From exclusive stickers and reactions to faster downloads and more space for file uploads, there’s enough to entice even the most frugal of app users.

-Entertainment, lifestyle, and service apps are the last to join the fray… but certainly not because of importance.
-Photography, design, health & fitness, utilities, dating, and music apps (and many more to be honest, but we are not making an exhaustive list here) have plenty of features to sell to users, while keeping the core experience free and without mandating any form of monthly subscription.
+Entertainment, lifestyle, and service apps are the last to join the fray… but certainly not because of their importance.
+Photography, design, health and fitness, utilities, dating, and music apps (and many more to be honest, but we are not making an exhaustive list here) have plenty of features to sell to users, while keeping the core experience free and without mandating any form of monthly subscription.

 Implementing and managing in-app purchases